MohammedKevin/Horizono/README.md

 ## Stucture

 Everything added by us is in the Assest folder.
 In the asset folder is a Deep space folder.
-Dont change it.
+In this folder you can find the DevKit for the DeepSpace of the Ars Electronica Center.
+Don't change it.
+Don't even touch it!

 ## How to pull repo